naynecoder/yorm/index.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Yorm is a basic ORM designed to work with Java Records, without class generation, neither annotations.
+Yorm is a basic ORM-alike framework designed to work with Java Records, without class generation, neither annotations.
 In the world of microservices, there is a tendency to have very contained logic within every service, and hence reduced databases, that in many cases are simply no more than several tables with not that many fields.
 Java Records usually are a perfect fit for basic CRUD operations, and here is where Yorm shines.